 The lowest setting on most vacuums works well for bare floors and thin carpets, whereas the highest setting is optimal for thicker carpets and area rugs, Solomon said.
 A thick high pile rug, for example, needs a higher setting, while bare wood floors need a low setting and no automatic roll brush, Dulude noted.

 Different vacuum models come with a range of accessories to fit your specific cleaning needs, especially when it comes to hard floors, upholstery and crevices.
-The most common attachments are the brush tool, which comes in handy when cleaning upholstery, cushions, and curtains, and the crevice tool, which is “excellent at cleaning all the nooks and crannies of your home, particularly in between cushions and in between cabinets and vents,” according to Solomon.
+The most common attachments are the brush tool, which comes in handy when cleaning upholstery or curtains, and the crevice tool, which is “excellent at cleaning all the nooks and crannies of your home, particularly in between cushions and in between cabinets and vents,” according to Solomon.

-Some vacuums may also include pet-friendly attachments, including upholstery cleaners that can collect pet hair on furniture and a detachable beater brush (the rotating brush under the vacuum) that commonly gets clogged when met with large amounts of pet hair, Solomon said.
+Some vacuums may also include pet-friendly attachments, including an upholstery cleaner that can collect pet hair on furniture, and a detachable beater brush (like the rotating brush under the vacuum) that commonly gets clogged when met with large amounts of pet hair, Solomon said.

-That’s where investing in a vacuum with a good HEPA filter can come in handy: It can not only minimize the dirt on your floors, but also impact the air you breathe.
+That’s why investing in a vacuum with a good HEPA filter is worthwhile: It can not only minimize the dirt on your floors, but also impact the air you breathe.
 Similar to air purifiers, vacuums with at least one High-Efficiency Particulate Arrestance (HEPA) filter can remove 99.7% of fine dust and airborne particles, according to the Environmental Protection Agency.
-They’re sealed and air-tight, so all air sucked through the machine passes through the filter and no dust escapes back out at any point, even when emptying it.
+They’re sealed and airtight, so all air sucked through the machine passes through the filter and no dust escapes back out at any point, even when emptying it.